Skip to main content

 Expected Results:

-• ✓ All key entities can be found via data-entity-type
+• ✓ All key components found via data-agent-component

 • ✓ Data attributes match visible content